newamericafoundation/atlas/README.md

 ### Overflow x, y and combinations

 The [W3C spec](http://www.w3.org/TR/css3-box/#overflow-x) says that though overflow-x and overflow-y values may be different, combinations with visible are not possible.

+### SASS optimization

+### MongoClient Fields

+A MongoDB query in Node typically works like this:

+	db.collection('somes').find(query, fields);

+The fields variable in my case was conditionally set based on the query parameters, and ended up being undefined in some cases.
+To my surprise, the API didn't return anything, and froze the browser.

+Turns out, if the fields is undefined, it must not be passed into the method..